 - 2 tablespoons baking soda (I buy the huge bag (where to buy) since I make so many things with baking soda

-- 1 teaspoon of essential oils to kill bacteria and freshen – I like to use lemon, tea tree, eucalyptus, lavender, sweet orange and Purification (where to buy high quality essential oils)
+- 8-10 drops of essential oils to kill bacteria and freshen – I like to use lemon, tea tree, eucalyptus, lavender, orange, Thieves or Purification (where to buy high quality essential oils)

 Mix all ingredients in a 16 oz. or larger squirt bottle and gently shake or swish.